7 Symptoms Of Post-Narcissist Stress Disorder (PNSD) That Impact Mental Health

 A person with NPD victimizes a person over a long time, especially since they’re typically a spouse or a victim's parent.
 A narcissist victim may experience a condition called narcissistic abuse syndrome or post-narcissist stress disorder (PNSD).

-Seven signs you may have post-narcissist stress disorder
+Seven signs and symptoms you may have post-narcissist stress disorder

 As their monikers suggest, PTSD and PNSD have much in common.
 In fact, some suggest that PNSD is a type of complex PTSD (CPTSD).
 Since PNSD and PTSD are often mistaken for one another, it should be no wonder the two conditions many of the same symptoms.